Should we chase our dreams and fight with all what we have? Or simply let them go?

 Yes, I was fighting through the years for my dream, but God planned a Plan B for me, without me even realizing.
 It took me a long time to be aware of it, Take it for granted, and later be grateful for it.

 I still feel sad at times that I could not pursue my lifetime dream, But I am grateful that I was saved by another.

 Also, I came to realize and accept one thing, People have many dreams, they will get to achieve some but not all of them.
 Even the most successful ones who pursue their dreams.
 There must be in their life a single dream or multiple ones that they could not “chase and fight” to make it come true.

-Now, I am at a point of my life where I need to do more of what I love, to focus on what I have and work on it.
-No time to just center my attention at the things I have lost, or the dream I could not I achieve.
+Now, I am at a point in my life where I need to do more of what I love, to focus on what I have and work on it.
+No time to just center my attention at the things I have lost, or the dream I could not achieve.

 But the question is still not yet answered, Chase and fight?
 Or let go?